Michael Thompson (golfer)

-Amateur career
+Early life

 Thompson attended University High School in Tucson, Arizona from 1999 to 2003.
 While there he won the Class 4A state team championship in 2003, and was named the Arizona High School State Player of the Year in 2002 and 2003.

+Amateur career

 Thompson attended Tulane University two seasons until they disbanded their golf team after Hurricane Katrina.
 Thompson then transferred to the University of Alabama.
 While playing on Alabama's golf team, Thompson was the 2008 SEC Player of the Year.

 Thompson was a finalist in the 2007 U.S. Amateur, but was defeated by Colt Knost 2 & 1.
 This earned him invitations to the 2008 Masters Tournament and the 2008 U.S. Open.
 He missed the cut in the Masters but was the low amateur at the U.S. Open at Torrey Pines.
 He scored a nine-over-par 292 to finish in 28th place.
 The following week he was invited to play in the Travelers Championship, where he made the cut and shot a three-under-par 277 to finish tied for 58th.